 Kuari Pass Pangarchulla Peak trek poses challenges that continue ever-changing with seasons.
 And for mountain lovers, Kuari pass pangarchulla weekend trek offers king-size views of majestic mountains.
 Trekkers also can see the lovely forest sections and the sunset- sunrise one merely cannot miss.

-My Honeymoon Trip to Kuari pass Pangarchulla Peak Trek with Himalayan Climber
+My Honeymoon Trip to Kuari pass Pangarchulla Peak winter Trek with Himalayan Climber

 To all those who couldn’t make it and those who wish to go…

 “No bird in a cage has ever come to know what the mountain winds feel like, by staring at the free-flying birds, wishing that they would fall from the sky!”

 It was almost a year to my marriage as I was awaiting a hardbound honeymoon plan from my husband.
 Would it be a wild vacation in Kenya or a secluded white sand beach holiday in New Zealand?
 Oh wait, he was probably going to make luxurious love to be among the stark white buildings in Santorini.

 Mr mountains-are-calling-me finally dropped a bomb and I could hear my dreams crackling in my heart.
 The dates blocked and the itinerary was set.
 It was going to be an action-packed week of climbing risky snow-covered inclines, dizzying, I’m-gonna-fall-off-and-die-anytime roads, no-shower days, open-air shitting with tall grass pricking your bum, burnt noses, tanned skin, and potato-infused food—literally all the time.